8 minsPublished on 1/27/2023

 Multi-Party Computation (MPC) wallets require multiple users to authorize transactions.
 These wallets use a distributed computing protocol to generate private keys and create digital signatures for multiple parties.

 By using a hardware wallet, enabling two-factor authentication, and regularly monitoring your transactions, you can greatly reduce the risk of your crypto being compromised.
-Additionally, it is important to only use reputable and well-vetted DeFi protocols or exchanges.
+Additionally, it is important to only use reputable and well-vetted DeFi protocols and cryptocurrency exchanges.

 Begin your DeFi journey with MoonPay

-You can safely begin your cryptocurrency and DeFi journey with MoonPay.
-To get started, simply buy cryptocurrency via MoonPay using your credit card or any other preferred payment method.
+To begin, simply buy Bitcoin or your preferred cryptocurrency using a credit card or any other preferred payment method.

 Sankrit K